brianmario/mysql2/README.md

 This gem links against MySQL's `libmysqlclient` library or `Connector/C` library, and compatible alternatives such as MariaDB.
-You may need to install a package such as `libmysqlclient-dev`, `mysql-devel`, or other appropriate package for your system.
+You may need to install a package such as `libmariadb-dev`, `libmysqlclient-dev`, `mysql-devel`, or other appropriate package for your system.
 See below for system-specific instructions.

 By default, the mysql2 gem will try to find a copy of MySQL in this order: